MPs Pay Should Be Performance Related to GDP Per Capita - Guido Fawkes

 IPSA is hiding behind a formula based on public sector average weekly earnings.
 There is no performance related aspect to MPs pay.
 Turn up, don’t turn up.
 Vote in person, drop in on Zoom.
 Whatever happens they get paid and they get pay rises.
 Unlike the rest of us.

 In the real world workers get performance related pay – MPs should too.
 MPs are supposed to improve our lives by raising the standard of living for all.
-The measure of that is called GDP per capita.
+A measure of that is GDP per capita.
 Pegging MPs’ pay to GDP per capita would link their prosperity to the prosperity of all voters, not just the judges and generals that MPs want to be on a par with.
 The representatives of the people should prosper with the people.
 If we get richer as a whole, their pay goes up, if we get poorer, their pay goes down.
 This will incentivise politicians to enact policies that make the people prosper.

 IPSA is running a public consultation and Guido’s friends at the Taxpayers’ Alliance have come up with a handy tool to convey co-conspirators thoughts on MPs’ pay to IPSA.
 If you want MPs pay to be aligned with performance, now is your chance to push for that to IPSA…